quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/installation.md

 ### Or target as a component import

 ::: tip
-There are several variants for each calendar component, including common, es (modern), and UMD as well as minified versions of each of those.
-The same goes for the css, including min and rtl.
+Each calendar component ships modern ESM entrypoints for bundlers and UMD bundles for browser-global usage.
+Compiled CSS is available in regular, minified, RTL, and RTL-minified variants.
 :::

 ```tabs